Metrics

 Metric Attributes

-All metrics include the following attributes for filtering and grouping:
+Different metrics include different attributes for filtering and grouping:

 Attribute